-Bonus: company or founder birthday email
+4. Company or founder birthday email

 One trend you might notice is anniversary emails that celebrate the company or founder’s birthday, rather than the subscriber’s birthday or their anniversary with the company.

-While this isn’t as personalized as the previous anniversary email examples, this is an extra simple email automation because it doesn’t require you to collect or use date data for every single customer.
+While company or founder birthdays aren’t as personalized to the customer as other types of anniversary emails, this is an extra simple email automation because it doesn’t require you to collect or use date data for every single customer.

-This was also a great opportunity to highlight some of the brand’s accomplishments over the years, including their community, new multivitamins, and the more than 20,000 reviews they’ve collected across their products.
+This was also a great opportunity to highlight some of the brand’s accomplishments over the years, including their community, new multivitamins, and the more than 20K reviews they’ve collected across their products.